CatcherITGF/NX-Venom/README.md

 4. The lower the acceleration parameters, the safer and the fewer side effects.
 Use wisely!
 5. Recommended overclocking parameters for handheld mode and battery life: CPU `1020 - 1428`, GPU `768 - 921`, Mem Max.

-## Launching Packages
+## HomeBrew Menu

-To launch packages like Tinfoil and DBI, open the Album whilst holding the R button, this should launch the hbmenu from where you can launch your packages.
+To launch HomeBrew apps open the Album or any game icon whilst holding the R button

 ## Hardware Requirements